Sunday, 10 April 2016

 movl TI_flags(%ebp), %ecx

-testl $_TIF_ALLWORK_MASK, %ecx #
+testl $_TIF_ALLWORK_MASK, %ecx # current->work

 jne syscall_exit_work